NDaruwalla/sublime-readme-template/readme.md

 ### Animated Gif
 <!-- create animated gif here: https://giphy.com/create/gifmaker or https://www.screentogif.com/ -->
 Animated Gif title and/or brief description
 ![Alt text here](demo/demo.gif)

 ### Screen Captures

-Screen capture #1 title and/or brief description
+Screen capture #1 title and/or brief description <br>
 <img src="https://your-image-url.type" alt="Alt text here" width="100">

 <!-- Step 10: List the tools and technologies used to create the application and provide links and descriptions as appropriate.Remove any subsections that are not needed. -->